mwbowers/mwbowers.github.io/reference/datagate/datagate-common/dbcs-format.md

 ---
 title: DbcsFormat enum
-description: Specifies the format for a double-byte character set (DBCS).
+description: "Specifies the format for a double-byte character set (DBCS). "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the format for a double-byte character set (DBCS).